tisho/framer-templates/README.md

   * [iPad Mini (Black, Landscape)](https://raw.githubusercontent.com/tisho/framer-templates/master/templates/ipad-mini-black.js)
   * [Nexus 5](https://raw.githubusercontent.com/tisho/framer-templates/master/templates/nexus-5.js)

-  *Note: If you don't want to bother downloading the templates, you can just copy one of the links above.*

 2. Open your `index.html` in a text editor and link to the template using a `<script>` tag.
 The template should be included *after* the `framer.js` script:

   ```html